panfanky/open_mysql_crud_ui/readme.md

 ------------
 Prerequisite: your tables all have an auto increment primary key

+copy the folder to the root of your website and name it open_mysql_crud_ui OR do otherwise and change accordingly var pathtocrud on top of js/functions.js

 set the MySQL vars on top of scripts/dbcontroller.php

 run index.php